Writing

 In our School we have high expectations of presentation.
 To support this handwriting, practice is undertaken regularly across School and children write in pencil until they obtain a pen licence.
 Teachers and Teaching Assistants are expected to demonstrate high quality presentation and handwriting when marking, working with children or scribing in a lesson.

 In the new English curriculum grammar and spelling now plays a key role in the children’s writing.
-To support our children’s grammar and spelling progression and attainment the teachers integrate time to practising these skills within their English ‘Write Stuff’ lessons and through stand-alone lessons.
-Children will then use this in a follow up independent writing.
+To support our children’s grammar and spelling progression and attainment the teachers integrate time to practising these skills within their English 'Pathways to Write' lessons so that these skills are taught in context.

 EYFS